AfjalAura9/WorkSphere/README.md

 # 🧠 WorkSphere

 WorkSphere is a smart task management and employee collaboration platform built to simplify workflows, improve productivity, and promote teamwork.
-It offers **role-based access** for admins and employees, enabling seamless task assignment, tracking, and management in real-time.
+It offers role-based access for admins and employees, enabling seamless task assignment, tracking, and management in real time.

 ---